 When redeeming your points for travel through Chase Ultimate Rewards, you'll get 50% more value.

 This card does carry a $550 annual fee and there are no foreign transaction fees.
 However, you're able to earn a $300 Annual Travel Credit as reimbursement for travel purchases charged to your card each account anniversary year & up to $100 application fee credit for Global Entry or TSA Pre?®.

-The Marriott Bonvoy BrilliantTM American Express® Card offers 125,000 bonus Marriott Bonvoy points after you use your new Card to make $5,000 in purchases within the first 3 months.
-Plus, earn up to $200 in Statement Credits for eligible purchases at U.S. Restaurants within the first 6 months of Card Membership.
-Offer Expires 5/12/2021.
+The Marriott Bonvoy Brilliant® American Express® Card offers 95,000 Marriott Bonvoy bonus points after you use your new Card to make $5,000 in purchases on the Card within the first 3 months.

 With this card, you'll earn:

-• 3X points at U.S. restaurants and on flights booked directly with airlines.
+• 3X points at Worldwide Restaurants and on flights booked directly with airlines.

 • 2X points on all other eligible purchases.